An instruction to utilize Knockout JS in Magento 2

-The JavaScript library known as Knockout JS is essentially used to build specific elements of the Magento 2 user interface in a flexible way.
+The JavaScript library known as Knockout JS is used to build specific elements of the Magento 2 user interface in a flexible way.
 The Model-View-View-Model (MVVM) pattern is used, which in Magento 2 can be somewhat confusing and challenging to apply in practice.
 However, it significantly improves the smooth operation of an online store built on Magento 2.

 Why should we use Data Binding in the first place?